 While you prep the next step, let your shaped bagels rise for another 10 minutes.
 This isn't a critical step but it will help puff up each bagel creating a fluffy texture.

-Into a small bowl, add the egg yolk (or olive oil) and 1 teaspoon of salt.
-Then brush the tops of each gluten-free bagel.
+Into a small bowl, add one egg white (or olive oil) and 1 teaspoon of salt.
+Then, brush the tops of each gluten-free bagel.
 While they're still wet, sprinkle your gluten free bagels with the everything bagel seasoning or sesame seeds.
 It'll stick nicely and add that irresistible flavor.

 💡 Recipe Tips For The Best Texture

-Save time with these quick prep tips for making gluten-free bagels:
+Save time with these quick prep tips for making our gluten-free bagels recipe:

-- Prep Dough in Advance: Make the dough, refrigerate it overnight after the first rise, then let it sit at room temp for about an hour before shaping and boiling.
-This can enhance the texture and make shaping easier.
+- Make Dough in Advance – After the first rise, cover and refrigerate overnight.
+Let it sit at room temp for 1 hour before shaping and boiling.

 ❔Recipe FAQ